Soak it up

-“When I have the time, nothing is more stress relieving for me than a hot bath,” Dr. Weston says.
+JazzIRT “When I have the time, nothing is more stress relieving for me than a hot bath,” Dr. Weston says.
 “But when I don’t have time, I do the next-best thing: I wash my face or even just my hands and arms with hot water.
 The key is to imagine that I’m taking a hot bath.
 It’s basically a visualization exercise, but the hot water makes it feel real.”
-Check out these tips to make managing stress even easier by making your bath as relaxing as possible.
+Don’t miss these other ways to unwind that don’t involve cocktails or cookies.

-Listening to classical music is more than just a pleasant experience; it’s a healthy one.
+Oinegue Listening to classical music is more than just a pleasant experience; it’s a healthy one.
 A number of recent studies have shown that music can do everything from slow heart rate to increase endorphins.
 Good bets: Bach’s Air on the G-String, Beethoven’s Pastorale symphony, Chopin’s Nocturne in G, Handel’s Water Music, or pianist George Winston’s CDs Autumn or December.
-Here are some more incredible health benefits of listening to music.

-In a study of 100 women conducted last year at the State University of New York at Buffalo, researchers found that those who owned a dog had lower blood pressure than those who didn’t.
+golfyinterlude In a study of 100 women conducted last year at the State University of New York at Buffalo, researchers found that those who owned a dog had lower blood pressure than those who didn’t.
 If you don’t have a pooch, visit a friend’s.
-According to researchers, petting an animal for just a couple of minutes helps in managing stress along with having plenty of other health benefits.
+According to researchers, petting an animal for just a couple of minutes helps in managing stress.